History of the Ashram

 Nancy (now Lakshmi) and Brownie Horwood and Lionel Drummond found a premises, 21 John Street North Fremantle, installed a yogi-caretaker and a group of keen yoga students attended satsangs once a week and yoga days once a month and over time restored this derelict, beautiful old home.

-From 1961 to 1974 Swami Venkatesananda returned to Perth every three or four years and gave talks and conducted satsang in many venues (including the University) but the ‘ashram’ at John Street became known as the centre of the Integral Yoga Association (integral yoga is another name for yoga of synthesis) and Lakshmi was central to it.
+From 1961 to 1974 Swami Venkatesananda returned to Perth every 3 to 4 years and gave talks and conducted satsang in many venues (including the University) but the ‘ashram’ at John Street became known as the centre of the Integral Yoga Association (integral yoga is another name for yoga of synthesis) and Lakshmi was central to it.

 Yoga was taken up and taught during the 60s to the late 70s primarily by women ‘housewives’ who taught from rooms in their homes, at no cost or perhaps with a small donation box.